bhisaac/5eFP/5eFP-SRD.md

 (See _Ability Scores_ for more information.)

+## Strength (STR)

+STR in 5eFP generally represents your ability to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
+STR modifies melee (hand-to-hand) attack rolls and carrying capacity.

+(See _Ability Scores_ for more information.)

 ## Wounds, Dying, Stabilized, MAX Wounds, and Death Saves

 **_Wounds._** 5eFP uses wounds instead of tracking health with points or another method.
 Wounds are cumulative up to MAX Wounds.